bitcoinhodler/glacier-psbt/README.md

 ## then this is not segwit and the provided redeem_script is all you
 ## need.
 In this case it is not equal; instead the source address
 ## matches results["segwit"]["p2sh-segwit"] which means it's a segwit
 ## address.
-So we take the provided reseem_script as the
+So we take the provided redeem_script as the
 ## witnessscript, and the results["segwit"]["hex"] as the
 ## redeemscript.